Local Service Page

 - Local Review: "Our Credit Valley flagstone patio looks like it belongs on the property and it hasn't budged through two winters.
 They flagged a protected oak in the root zone before we even asked, and the pricing never moved." - Homeowner, Oakville

-- Tony's Pro Tip: On Oakville lots with a mature tree 30 cm or larger near the patio footprint, we map the critical root zone and sort the Tree Preservation Plan up front — it keeps the by-law happy and protects the tree that makes the yard worth landscaping.
+- Riaad's Pro Tip: On Oakville lots with a mature tree 30 cm or larger near the patio footprint, we map the critical root zone and sort the Tree Preservation Plan up front — it keeps the by-law happy and protects the tree that makes the yard worth landscaping.

 Flagstone Installation Cost in Oakville (2026)